How Much Should Contractor Software Cost?

 The sticker price is not the real price

-Every contractor software company leads with a monthly number. $39 per month. $79 per month. $199 per month.
+Every contractor software company leads with a monthly number.
 That number gets you in the door.
-The real cost starts adding up once you are inside.
+The real cost starts adding up once you are inside, and as of April 2026 the gap between the headline and the actual bill has only widened.

 Per-user fees.
 Most platforms charge $20 to $35 per additional user per month.
 A three-person crew on Jobber Connect pays $119 base plus $58 in user fees, totaling $177 per month.
 At Housecall Pro, adding users costs $35 per month each.
 A five-person team can easily push a $79 base plan past $250.